ajyusuf13/MusicDigestify/README.md

 [Music Digestify](https://music-digestify.herokuapp.com/)

+## Update:
+App is still in development mode while I wait for Spotify to approve my quote extension request.
+Development mode means that only up to 25 users can use this application, and these users must be added through my Spotify Developer dashboard.
+Therefore, if you try to use the application through the link above, you will not be able to do so because I have not listed you down as a user.
+If you would like to be added, please email me at @andrewjy1213@gmail.com your name and the email associated with your Spotify account.

+If Spotify approves of my extension request, the app will then be available to an unlimited amount of Spotify users.

+#--------

 Music Digestify is an application that works only if linked to a Spotify account.
 Once logged in, users will be able to see a variety of information regarding their spotify account:
   - top tracks
   - top artists